SS Kolno: History

-In 1947, she was sold to Żegluga Polska Line and was renamed Kolno.
+In 1947, she was renamed Kolno and transferred to Poland, which handed it to the Żegluga Polska Line.
 Her port of registry was changed to Szczecin, and the Code Letters SPFB were allocated.
 On 14 March 1967, Kolno was in collision with the Danish cargo ship Østbornholm in the Odense River.
 On 7 January 1970, Kolno ran aground off Falsterbo, Sweden.
 She was subsequently rebuilt for use as a floating boilerhouse and based at Świnoujście until she was scrapped in April 1983.